terraform-ibm-modules/terraform-ibm-event-notifications/examples/complete/README.md

 - Create Key Protect instance with root key.
 - Create a new Event Notification instance with BYOK encryption.
 - Create a Virtual Private Cloud (VPC).
+- Create a context-based restriction (CBR) rule to only allow Event Notification to be accessible from within the VPC.
+- Create a service credentials for the Event Notification instance.